Last updated: May 6, 2026

 How it helps: Homecare can provide assessment, case management, personal care, home-delivered meals, chore help, home repair, respite, and home health aide service.
 This can stabilize a family while waiting for HCB or when Medicaid is not yet in place.

-What to gather or know first: The state page says some areas have waiting lists and not all services are offered in all areas.
+What to gather or know first: Some areas have waiting lists and not all services are offered in all areas.
 Think of Homecare as service help and caregiver relief, not Kentucky’s main paid-family-caregiver wage program.

 What it is: PACE is Kentucky’s Program of All-Inclusive Care for the Elderly.
 It combines medical care, long-term care, therapies, social services, meals, and home-based support.

-What to gather or know first: Kentucky says the PACE organization coordinates and provides the enrollee’s care.
+What to gather or know first: The PACE organization coordinates and provides the enrollee’s care.
 So PACE is different from PDS.
 It is usually not the right choice if your main goal is to directly hire your daughter, son, or spouse as the paid worker.

 What it is: Kentucky’s National Family Caregiver Support Program helps informal caregivers of people age 60 or older and people with Alzheimer’s disease or related disorders.